-To this end, as blockchain activity embeds the provision of services, the GDPR shall be applicable in Andorra when the processing activities affect an EU resident.
+To this end, as blockchain activity embeds the provision of services, the GDPR will be applicable in Andorra when the processing activities affect an EU resident.

-Sometimes blockchain services are provided without entering into an agreement between the parties regulating data protection obligations.
+Sometimes blockchain services are provided without any agreement being entered into between the parties regulating data protection obligations.
 Therefore, the entity or the company providing such services must give advance warning to the interested parties, before transferring their personal data with prior consent and under their responsibility.
 In any case, the entity must explain the legal basis for the processing of the data concerned.
 Otherwise, the company or the entity engaged in the processing activity will not be able to prove that they have been proactive, as required in the GDPR provisions.